 One thing we spend a lot of time analysing is keywords.
 And one way of being able to get content to a relevant customer base is to make sure you’re able to think like that customer.

 What one person types in for their search can be completely different from what another types.
-It could depend on the brand name someone uses, the location they use, the immediacy of their request and what they’re willing to pay, amongst many other number of factors.
+It could depend on the brand name someone uses, the location they use, the immediacy of their request and what they’re willing to pay, amongst many other numbers of factors.
 One easy area to showcase this is with hotels.
-Everybody has searched for a hotel online at some point and knows that it can either be either a relatively simple process, or one that makes you want to throw the laptop off the table when we can’t find what we want.
+Everybody has searched for a hotel online at some point and knows that it can either be either a relatively simple process or one that makes you want to throw the laptop off the table when you can’t find what you want.

-Of course this can also happen when a person plans ahead.
+Of course, this can also happen when a person plans ahead.
 It would seem that searching for ‘hotels glasgow october 2014’ is bringing up the same types of results, but looking a little closer can reveal some nuggets of gold.
 The link we already clicked on for the Hilton brings us to a special offers page, giving us the chance to book rooms at a cheaper rate.
-Offer pages like this work well because they don’t have to scream ‘CHEAP ROOMS NOW’ but can exist on a seasonal and holiday themed basis on in order to work.
+Offer pages like this work well because they don’t have to scream ‘CHEAP ROOMS NOW’ but can exist on a seasonal and holiday-themed basis in order to work.

 As you can see from the above example, even though we’re searching for Christmas in the middle of summer, relevant pages for hotels show up.
 And these pages will face little fluctuation over time because they age well.
 It’s one case where having a themed page live all year round can improve a keyword’s ranking and standing when that time of year comes by again.
 All it takes is a little bump back near the homepage of a site for the keywords to stay relevant, and more importantly, improve revenue.
 And all it takes is having a piece of content relevant to a keyword modifier present.